Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Experimental Results

 \subsection{Impact of Forward Model Mismatch}

-As indicated before, the divergence in reconstruction performance between $\mathbf{y}_\text{sim(recon)}$ and $\mathbf{y}_\text{exp}$ can be attributed to forward model mismatch.
-Fig. \ref{fig:lineprofiles} illustrates this effect through line profiles taken from the 25th row of the laser-cut phantom, a region containing three fine holes that represent the phantom's highest-frequency details.
-In the domain of $\mathbf{y}_\text{sim(cad)}$, especially $\mathbf{f}_\text{mix}$ accurately track the ground truth.
-However, when we transition to experimental data, a systematic offset emerges.
-Crucially, in the fully experimental domain ($\mathbf{y}_\text{exp}$), the mismatch forces the likelihood term to dominate the sampling process, pulling the trajectory away from the clean prior manifold.
-This behavior is hallucination-prone, which is manifesting as a spatial shift in the reconstructed profile dips relative to the ground truth.
-This misalignment suggests that the solver attempts to satisfy the data consistency term not only by propagating artifacts, but by distorting features to align with the physics-mismatched projections.
+As noted above, the performance gap between \(\mathbf{y}_\text{sim(recon)}\) and \(\mathbf{y}_\text{exp}\) is attributable to forward model mismatch.
+Fig.~\ref{fig:lineprofiles} illustrates this through line profiles from row 25 of the laser-cut phantom, which contains three fine holes representing its highest-frequency details.
+In the \(\mathbf{y}_\text{sim(cad)}\) domain, especially with \(\mathbf{f}_\text{mix}\), the profiles closely follow the ground truth.
+In contrast, experimental data introduce a systematic offset.
+In the fully experimental domain, \(\mathbf{y}_\text{exp}\), the mismatch causes the likelihood term to dominate the sampling process and pull the trajectory away from the clean prior manifold.
+This increases the risk of hallucinations, appearing here as a spatial shift of the reconstructed profile dips relative to the ground truth.
+The misalignment suggests that, to satisfy data consistency under a mismatched physics model, the solver not only propagates artifacts but also distorts features.

-Since discretization errors typically diminish at finer grids, we investigated whether increasing the reconstruction resolution could close the performance gap.
-Fig. \ref{fig:higherresolutions} presents reconstruction performance across three resolutions (128, 256, and 512).
-While the gap between experimental ($\mathbf{y}_\text{exp}$) and simulated ($\mathbf{y}_\text{sim(recon)}$) reconstructions narrows at higher resolutions, a systematic performance deficit persists even at 512×512.
-This persistent lag confirms that physical model mismatches (e.g., spectral inconsistencies, geometric calibration errors) remain a significant source of error in experimental CT.
+Since discretization errors typically decrease at finer grids, we tested whether higher reconstruction resolution could reduce the performance gap.
+Fig.~\ref{fig:higherresolutions} shows results at \(128\), \(256\), and \(512\) resolution.
+Although the gap between experimental (\(\mathbf{y}_\text{exp}\)) and simulated (\(\mathbf{y}_\text{sim(recon)}\)) reconstructions narrows as resolution increases, a systematic deficit remains even at \(512 \times 512\) (See supplementary Fig.~S3 for reconstruction examples and corresponding error maps.)
+This persistent gap confirms that physical model mismatch, such as spectral inconsistency and geometric calibration error, remains a major source of experimental CT error.